Expungement of Criminal Records in California

 Reducing Felony Case to Misdemeanor

-The reality is, if you get convicted of a crime in California, then you can sometimes reduce the case from a felony to a misdemeanor if it's the right type of case and if of course, you're charged or convicted of a felony and then that misdemeanor you can file a 1203.4 of the Penal Code motion and basically, what you're asking the judge to do is to dismiss the case.
-And if the judge does that and the Department of Justice's computer and any other computer that has access to your criminal record, will show that your case was dismissed.
-So, even though a lot of people still call it an expungement, it really should be called a dismissal.
+The reality is if you get convicted of a crime in California, you can sometimes reduce the case from a felony to a misdemeanor if it's the correct type of case.
+This process involves filing a 1203.4 of the Penal Code motion, which essentially asks the judge to dismiss the case.
+If the judge grants this, the Department of Justice's computer and any other computer with access to your criminal record will show that your case was dismissed.
+So, even though many people still call it an expungement, it should be called a dismissal.

 Consult with Our Lawyers to Discuss Options

 So, pick up the phone and give me a call.
-We have to talk to you.
-We have to find out what happened in your case so that we can do everything we can to get that dismissal that you're looking for.
+We have to talk to you, find out what happened in your case, and do everything we can to get that dismissal you're looking for.

 Related Videos